I love fried rice in general, and crab fried rice in particular. The flakes of crab work really well in fried rice, better than most other meats.

-This does not mean you can’t cook Asian in rural America.
-Most of my recipes can be scaled down for “normal” ingredients, and now there is an excellent primer on preparing Asian food called Healthy Asian Favorites, which is perfect for home cooks living outside the big Asian centers of this country.
+I got the idea for my crab fried rice from an excellent primer on preparing Asian food called Healthy Asian Favorites, which is perfect for home cooks living outside the big Asian centers of this country.
 Full disclosure: It’s written by my friend Jaden Hair of Steamy Kitchen.

 This is not an in-depth book on Asian cuisine, not is it intended as such.
 For example, Jaden’s Korean kimchi recipe can be made in 15 minutes.
-My version, which I plan on posting soon, requires at least a week… and a month is better.
+My version requires at least a week… and a month is better.
 This is a book for novices, busy family cooks or hunters and anglers looking for a simple, honest guide to help them break into Asian cooking: Almost all her recipes can be made with wild game or fish.
 After all, Jaden’s husband hunts and they are both avid anglers.

 Keep in mind this is not Jaden’s exact recipe.
 Like I said before, I have access to all sorts of Southeast Asian ingredients here, so I’ve kicked up her recipe quite a bit.
 If you want to get close to her recipe, leave out my optional ingredients.
 If you want her exact recipe, you’ll have to buy the book.